 Recording , Editing & Uploading from your Computer:

 Facebook now offers the ability to livestream from your desktop and even screenshare straight from your computer through FB live.
-You can also use apps like BeLive.tv to stream to FB from your desktop too that has lots of extra features like showing user comments, screenshare, multiple people livestreaming (great for guest trainers), polls and more.
+You can also use apps like BeLive.tv or Streamyard (free) to stream to FB from your desktop too that has lots of extra features like showing user comments, screenshare, multiple people livestreaming (great for guest trainers), polls and more.
 If you have a Zoom Pro account with the webinar add on you now use it to Livestream on FB too.
 This is awesome for having multiple speakers and being able to show your screen as well.

 If you want to do live streams or record longer videos or record from your computer, I recommend buying a higher quality webcam like the Logitech C920 Webcam and the Blue Yeti Microphone.
 Blue makes some lower end microphones like the Blue Snowball mic that are also good for beginners but you cannot beat the quality of the Yeti.
 It is the top-rated podcasting mic.
 I also sometimes will use Lapel Microphones like these for my videos.
 It’s a small, conveient mic that I will take with me when I am travelling in case I need or want to record any videos or am doing live training.
 The Blue microphones and your smartphone mic can usually pick up the audio very clearly as long as you are within 3-4 feet away.

 You can also use a digital camera like the Canon Rebel for shooting your videos.
 They have built-in mic’s and can record really high-quality videos.